jjean95/100-Day-to-Learn-Data-Analytics-Data-Science/README.md

 Schedule by: https://www.linkedin.com/pulse/complete-guide-learning-data-analytics-100-days-brittany-city/

 ## Day 1-5: Introduction to Data & Statistics
-Must know statistical concepts for data analytics are:
-Type of graphs/plots and when to use them
-Population and Sample
-Normal Distribution
-Central Tendency
-Variance and Standard Deviation
-Covariance and Correlation
-Central Limit Theorem
-P-value
-Probability

 ## Day 6-20: Microsoft Excel
-As a data analyst, you will use Excel to convert data types including text, time, and dates create formulas, functions, and conditional aggregations implement VLOOKUP use Pivot Tables create data visualizations and dashboards and more!

 * DataCamp: Data Analysis in Excel course
 * freeCodeCamp: https://youtu.be/Vl0H-qTclOg